blaylockbk/Herbie/README.md

 The University of Utah MesoWest group now manages a [HRRR archive in Zarr format](http://hrrr.chpc.utah.edu/).
 Maybe someday, Herbie will be able to take advantage of that archive.

+## How to Cite and Acknowledge
+If you use Herbie, please cite this software and/or include me in your acknowledgments.

+***Suggested Citation***

+> Blaylock, B. K. (2022).
+Herbie: Retrieve Numerical Weather Prediction Model Data (Version 2022.9.0) [Computer software]. https://github.com/blaylockbk/Herbie

+***Suggested Acknowledgment***

+> A portion of this work used code generously provided by Brian Blaylock's Herbie python package (https://github.com/blaylockbk/Herbie)

 ---

 **Thanks for using Herbie, and happy racing!**